Kalscheur, Oturu lead Minnesota to 89-62 win against FIU

+Gabe Kalscheur scored 23 points, and Daniel Oturu added 21 points and a career-high 20 rebounds for Minnesota in an 89-62 win against Florida International on Saturday.
+Since losing 72-52 against the Hawkeyes, the Gophers have won three straight games, including wins against then-No. 3 Ohio State and on the road against Oklahoma State.

+“The Iowa game woke us up,” Pitino said after beating FIU.
+“We cannot sleepwalk through any performance.
+Obviously, to beat two really, really good opponents and then a confident FIU team, we’re playing good basketball.”

-Devon Andrews had 14 points to lead FIU after scoring just three in the first half due to foul trouble.
-Osasumwen Osaghae, who started the game leading the nation in blocks, had 12 points, 10 rebounds and five blocks for the Panthers, who had their six-game winning streak snapped.
+Devon Andrews had 14 points to lead the Panthers in scoring after totaling just three points in the first half due to foul trouble.
+Osasumwen Osaghae, who started the game leading the nation in blocks, had 12 points, 10 rebounds and five blocks for FIU, which had its six-game winning streak snapped.

-After a one-week break for the holidays, the Gophers struggled early against FIU’s length and shot-blocking.
-The Panthers led by as many as six early before Kalscheur found his shooting touch.

-With Kalscheur on the outside and Oturu inside, the two sophomores pushed Minnesota ahead with a 14-0 run for a 25-17 lead.
-Kalscheur scored 17 of the Gophers’ first 32 points.
-He finished 5 of 10 from beyond the 3-point line.
+“We just didn’t play well,” Panthers coach Jeremy Ballard said.
+“We fought well and I think we showed people what our heart and what our mettle is about.
+But we’re a much better team than how we played and we’ll play much better moving forward.”

+Kalscheur, who went scoreless on 0-for-10 shooting against Iowa, followed up his career-high 34 points against the Cowboys, by shooting 5 of 10 from beyond the 3-point line against the Panthers and also had five steals.
+Marcus Carr, who had 35 points against the Buckeyes, chipped in with 17 points for Minnesota.

 BIG PICTURE